Antineosteus

 Antineosteus is an extinct genus of homostiid arthrodire from the Emsian, Early Devonian Kess-Kess Mounds, in the eastern Anti-Atlas Mountains, Morocco, and the Barrandian area of the Czech Republic.

 Description

 Antineosteus lehmani is rather fragmentary, known from a left anterior dorsolateral plate, a left paranuchal plate, and an inferognathal.

-A. rufus is known from a nearly-complete right head shield plate, and a right anterior dorsolateral plate.
+Antineosteus rufus is known from a nearly-complete right head shield plate, and a right anterior dorsolateral plate.
 A. rufus is estimated to exceed 3 m, from measuring the plates with the ones from better-preserved, related taxa.

 Diet

 Antineosteus, like many other members of Homostiidae, lacked bladed dentition on their jaws, and was large in size.
 These traits all in one animal support a planktivorous lifestyle, like baleen whales, or the whale shark, as supported by Denison, 1978, suggesting similar lifestyles for arthrodires like Homostius, making it reasonable for many homostiids to be suspension-feeders like the later Titanichthys.